sang-w0o/Study/AWS/SAA/Serverless Compute/readme.md

 ## Event Source Mapping

 - Event source mapping is the configuration that links your event source to your Lambda function.
-  It's what links the events generated from your event source to invoke your Lamba function.
+  It's what links the events generated from your event source to invoke your Lambda function.

 ### Push-based services